Economic Letter: Debt giveth and debt taketh away - mortgage debt burdens in Ireland

 Houses in a row

-An Economic Letter by Tara McIndoe-Calder considers the reduction of property debt by Irish households between 2008 and 2014 and finds that the rate of deleveraging differs depending on borrowers’ age ranges.
+An Economic Letter (PDF 1.49MB)by Tara McIndoe-Calder considers the reduction of property debt by Irish households between 2008 and 2014 and finds that the rate of deleveraging differs depending on borrowers’ age ranges.
 Overall, property debt reduced by one fifth over this period, although young borrowers (those born after 1970) reduced their debt levels by 13 per cent, compared to 35 per cent for older borrowers (those born before 1960).
 Much of this disparity can be attributed to the type of mortgage most prevalent in the age ranges, with repayments for a typical tracker mortgage down 34 per cent since 2008, compared to a fall of just 9 per cent for standard variable rate (SVR) loans.

 The key findings are: